Drawing to the Screen

 cursor_x += HSTEP

-The variables cursor_x and cursor_y point to where the next character will go, as if you were typing the text with in a word processor.
-I picked the magic numbers—13 and 18—by trying a few different values and picking one that looked most readable.In the next chapter, we’ll replace magic numbers with font metrics.
+The variables cursor_x and cursor_y point to where the next character will go, as if you were typing the text into a word processor.
+I picked the magic numbers—13 and 18—by trying a few different values and picking one that looked most readable.In Chapter 3, we’ll replace the magic numbers with font metrics.

 for c in text: